industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_MindSphere.md

 <img id="add_new_dasboard" src="graphics/Insights1.png" alt="CreateDashboard2" width="900"/>

-### Create widget for Produced Bottles of Each Line:
+### Create widget for Produced Bottles of Each Line

 Here, the creation of this section of the dashboard will be explained: